danilop/serverless-positive-chat/README.md

 https://pchat.demo.danilop.net

-Pick a username, a chat room, and the language you want to use to recevie your messages.
+Pick a username, a chat room, and the language you want to use to receive your messages.

 ```bash
 .